Childcare

 Bomb Threats: Many questions come up about the appropriate response to a bomb threat.
 Beyond implementing the Scan Response Action, the State of NH has developed a resource to provide suggestions on how to best work with law enforcement to respond to this type of threat.
 The US Department of Homeland Security has also developed a phone checklist and guidance on bomb threat best practices.

 Informing Parents & Guardians: It is essential to educate parents & guardians on their role during an emergency at the childcare center.
 Some essential include information on how they will receive information about the emergency situation, how the childcare plans on responding, where students will be taken during an evacuation, and how parents/guardians can assist.
-The Nashua School District has developed a brochure in English and Spanish to distribute to parents/guardians once per year and when new students enter the system.
+The Nashua School District has developed a brochure in English, Spanish, and Portuguese to distribute to parents/guardians once per year and when new students enter the system.
 While this won't handle all instances of parents/guardians calling or arriving at the school during an emergency, it will help to reduce the impact.

 Establish Agreements: Waiting to determine where you're sending your students during in the middle of an evacuation is not the best approach to an effective emergency plan.
 A Memorandum of Understanding (MOU) should be established between your childcare and other facilities to serve as off site evacuation & reunification sites.
 Our recommendation is to identify at least one location within walking distance of your center, and to utilize Nashua High School South and North as options for longer term evacuation sites.
 Both High Schools can separate the Athletic Wing from the remainder of the school and have the necessary logistical requirements to set up a reunification site.
 The Office of Emergency Management can facilitate an Memorandum of Understanding between your center and the Nashua School District for emergency relocation.
 Contact us to find out more information.
 Feel free to use our template MOU as a starting point in your efforts to set up agreements with evacuation sites across the City.